 About Childhood Lead Poisoning Prevention

-The results of this assessment include categorized recommendations that are intended to provide guidance to Iowa HHS as they dedicate resources to the needs of stakeholders in the Childhood Lead Poisoning Prevention Program.
+The results of this assessment included recommendations to Iowa HHS as they dedicate resources to the needs of CLPPP stakeholders.
 Read the full needs assessment here.

 Meet the IPHPRP Lead Team